 How Infidelity Affects the Person Who Was Cheated On

-The injured partner may face intense emotional reactions.
+The injured partner may face intense emotional reactions and long term effects of infidelity.
 Some feel a sense of loss or betrayal trauma.
 Others may experience symptoms of anxiety or depression, including suicidal thoughts.
 For some, the stress is so severe it resembles post-traumatic stress disorder (PTSD) (sometimes referred to as infidelity post-traumatic stress disorder).7 Those with acute stress reactions may have obsessive thinking, intrusive thoughts, or physiological hyper-arousal.

 Following the disclosure of the infidelity, the partner who was cheated on may engage in risky behaviors, such as having unprotected sex or over- or under- eating or exercising.
 If you are struggling after your partner’s affair, and especially if you have thoughts or urges of suicide or self-harm, reach out for help so you can begin the process of healing, get over being cheated on, and move forward.